lyeechong/paxos/README.md

 paxos
 =====
+python Master.py < selfTest.test

 TODO:

-python Master.py < selfTest.test

-Make a proposal_set and acceptance_set that have numbers and messages
+Check the program still works after Lyee coding in each proposal also containing a slot number

+Deal with Nacks/Restarting proposals after people die

-Learned messages??
+Learned messages

-Add slot numbers

 Timeouts on prepare/accept

-Restarting proposals after people die

 All clear command needs to be done in Master